 Finally: there is no lack of books on the Second World War.
 And there are many very good ones.
 (I know.
 Not only am I a historian, I have also been following the genre for many decades.)
 But this one is different.
 Like in The Beauty and the Sorrow, I want to depict the war as it was experienced by the individual, in all its contrasts and bewildering uncertainty, and also go beyond the standard narrative form for books in this genre, in which people like the above-mentioned appear, but as no more than tiny specks of light, flickering by in the grand historical sweep.

 I dare say that you probably will never have read a book on the Second World War quite like this one.
-It will be published in the autumn of 2022 – 80 years after the events depicted.
+As mentioned above: the book will be published in November 2023.